THE FIRST RUNNING OF THE TRIPLE CROWN – COMPLETE SET OF THREE RARE NEWSPAPERS

 FIRST RUNNING OF THE BELMONT STAKES (1867)

 This unique set of original and complete newspapers report the inaugural runnings of the Triple Crown–the three iconic thoroughbred racing events.
-I have never before seen a complete set, and cannot put another together at any price!
-This truly is a one-time opportunity for owners, stables, enthusiasts, and anyone else with interest in one of the greatest sporting events in American history!
+In my thirty-seven years in original historic newspapers, I have never before seen a complete set, and simply cannot put another together at any price!
+This truly is a unique opportunity for owners, stables, enthusiasts, and anyone else with interest in one of the greatest sporting events in American history.

 The New York Herald